akapkotel/light_raycasting/README.md

 1. Replaced arcade library with pygame for faster draw-calls.
 2. Replaced shapely-calls with simpler geometric functions.
 3. Optimizations allowed simulation of more obstacles and/or polygons with more vertices without loss of the speed.
+4. Customization: changing amount and shape of obstacles.

 ----